How to Make the Supercorder Straight Flute

 After cutting the two pieces to length, the body and head bores are first drilled out and then reamed while the wood is still square.
 The bore hole is then used to center the wood on the lathe to turn the outside in line with the inside.

 Getting sufficiently straight hole through a long block of wood can be a challenge.
-I drilled the body bores with a handheld drill and three very long twist drill bits: 1/2 inch, 7/16 and 3/8.
-I had tape on the drill bits to mark how deep to drill, to a certain depth with 1/2 inch, deeper with 7/16 and through to the end with 3/8.
-The inverse conical bore is at least 3/8 inch wide to the end, but a 1/2 inch hole would be wider than the reamer toward the small end.
+I drilled the body bores with a handheld drill and three very long twist drill bits: 5/8 inch, 1/2 and 3/8.
+I had tape on the drill bits to mark how deep to drill, to a certain depth with 5/8 inch, deeper with 1/2 and through to the end with 3/8.
+The inverse conical bore is over 3/8 inch wide to the end, but a 1/2 inch hole would be wider than the reamer toward the small end.
 Just drilling 3/8 inch all the way would work but there'd be quite a lot of extra reaming to do.
 I made a drilling jig to try to get the three concentric holes straight and in line and come out the far end fairly near the center of the wood.

 bit - the one that goes all the way through - wasn't quite straight and I had to buy a second one.